afterCherry/Photovoltaic-Cells-for-Wireless-Sensor-Nodes/Background/Concepts.md

 The cell is heated to diffuse 扩散 aluminium from the back contact into sillicon.<br>
 - High doping concentration creates a potential gradient in conduction and valance band.
 - It can be seen that the nergy difference between Fermi level and valence band becomes smaller as moving into p+ region
-- It's smaller in the conduction band which produces barrier to the minority carriers, which reduces the recombination at the rear of cell.
+- It's smaller in the conduction band which produces barrier to the minority carriers.
+The band structure on the back surface that obstruct the movement of minority carriers, such as electrons, towards the region connected to the metal contace, which reduces the recombination at the rear of cell and improve the efficiency of the solar cell.

 ## thermo-electric generator
 Draw a diagram of a vertical thermo-electric generator, labelling all the parts, and indicating the direction of heat flow and current flow. <br>